RanelDL/TensorFlowCourse/README.md

 # TensorFlowCourse
-Repo for storage &amp; management of Collab Notebooks from coursework
+Repo for storage &amp; management of Collab-Notebook assignments from coursework